sanjibsinha/tensorflow-for-beginners/README.md

 There are lot of tips and tricks that might be useful for beginners.

-## I also share my learning experience on Tensorflow, Python, Machine Learning,Data Science and Artificial Intelligence in - [https://sinhasanjib.com](https://sinhasanjib.com)
+## I also share my learning experience on Tensorflow, Python, Machine Learning, Data Science and Artificial Intelligence in - [https://sinhasanjib.com](https://sinhasanjib.com)

 There are lot of tips and tricks that might be useful for beginners.